vchavali/svadhyayam.github.io/tcm-1.1.1.md

 <span class="annotation n" data-v="argument 1">it is not detected either by that cognition, itself, or by a perceptual state introspecting it.
 For, without awareness of the property "not presenting a subject nonpredicating property", etc.; one cannot be aware of its predication of a mental state.</span>
 </p>
 <p>
 <span class="annotation n" data-v="argument 2">Nor, under anti-perceptualism about introspection, can a cognition's evidentiality be detected via an inference from cognitivity; for the property 'being cognized', on its own, does not track with properties like "being evident".
 Nor does it work to modify the inference to 'being observed in a manner conducive to evidence'; since, such a property would not be manifest at the onset.
-Otherwise, even the detection of nonevidentiality would be constitutive, via an inference from 'not being observed in a manner conducive to evidence'.</span>
+Otherwise, even the detection of nonevidentiality would be internal, via an inference from 'not being observed in a manner conducive to evidence'.</span>
 </p>
 <div class="annotation section" data-v="sec 8"></div>